neverRare/chesnaught/README.md

 This is a toy project that I don't feel like providing prebuilt executables.
 Compile it yourself using [Cargo], remember to put `--release`.

 Chesnaught is a command line software.
 You'll need a GUI in order to use Chesnaught.
-I recommend [En Croissant].
+Here are my recommendation:

+- [En Croissant] &ndash; User friendly option
+- [Cute Chess] &ndash; Lightweight option

 ## Playing Motif